 Red Fox Symbolism & Kitsune

-There are two species of red fox in China that are known as Kitsune.
-Kitsune are magical beings who are considered extremely wise.
+Kitsune is the name of two species of red fox in China.
+In Chinese folklore, kitsune are magical beings who are extremely wise.
 These are the foxes that guard the temples of the goddess Inari and travel with her.
-Interestingly enough, kitsune are believed to shape-shift into beautiful women at the age of 50 years.
-This mirrors myths in Native American legends that tell of hunters who discover that their wives are actually foxes.
-The theme of shape-shifting figures large with the red fox spirit animal, but also the gray fox.
-What transformation is occurring in your life right now?
-What are you shifting into?
+There is the belief that kitsune shape-shift into beautiful women at the age of 50 years.
+There are fairytales of hunters who discover that their wives are actually foxes.
+These lady foxes exhibit seductive cunning that is associated with the Don Juan archetype.

 Island Fox Isolation